OH TO BE OPEN-MINDED!

 Some may feel it’s a bit rich coming from an opinionated so-in-so such as myself.
 Why?
 You tell me.
 Symptomatic of the crazy world we live in – opinionated folk often are accused of being opinionated!
 If open-mindedness leads to becoming opinionated then good.
 I want to hear what people have to say.
 Takes five seconds realising if the person you’re talking to has the brains of a rocking horse.
 What I can’t stand are Humpty-Dumpty merchants who just sit on the fence.

 A while ago I wrote, the moment you possess a fair understanding of what’s really going on, you’re in a world of hurt!
 Hence the saying ‘ignorance is bliss’.
 For the individual, remaining unaware, seemingly, has its advantages.
 There’s lots less to worry about.
 Does this mean the dense, dim, dumb & dopey fret less than the clued up?
 Hardly.
 I’m of the belief understanding how our world works & indeed our ‘impossible’ Universe serves to prioritise our fears.
-As a result, we worry less about the things uninitiated folk go doolally over.
+As a result, we worry less about the things uninitiated folk tend to go doolally over.

 Open-mindedness is largely down to having parents with sound judgement, able enough to show right from wrong while allowing the thought process to flourish.
 Einstein was asked how he solved many of mankind’s deepest philosophical conundrums.
 He simply replied ‘I like to ask questions.’
 Unfortunately this is an exception rather than the rule.
 Worse still, with certain topics like 9/11 & the Holocaust, the mere sniff of a question can incur a volley of abuse.
 One can argue lack of education is to blame but what does it take for a person to realise their new-born child is neither a racist or religious?